Khushibhansali/Interactive-Lab-Hub/Lab 4/README.md

 <img src="./Images/img3.png" width="400px" height="400px"/>

 Here are some pictures of us building a portable, basketball court.

 <img src="./Images/img4.png" width="400px" height="400px"/>

 <img src="./Images/img5.png" width="400px" height="400px"/>

 <img src="./Images/img6.png" width="400px" height="400px"/>

 This was our final product.

 <img src="./Images/img7.png" width="400px" height="400px"/>

+In this prototype, we are using an OLED screen to display game instructions, and show the user a live point display, and a modifiable timer.
+We are also using an LED stick for 2 games to indicate whose turn it is.
+We use a rotary encoder by turning it to pick different games to play from the OLED screen display.
+We use the proximity sensor and the distance sensor on each hoop to measure whether a ball has made it through the hoop.

+**Here's a recording of our [final interaction](https://drive.google.com/file/d/1Ph0qyhnytpZ1bpy8CmlznIPA5ZA2bH7j/view?usp=sharing)**